 The current land use mix produces General Fund revenues of approximately \$57 million.
 The top four revenue sources include sales tax, property taxes, vehicle license taxes, and franchise taxes.
 These revenue sources account for 63.5% of the total amount of General Fund revenues.
-The remaining revenues account for 36.5% of the total and are represented by a broad range of sources.
+The remaining revenues account for 36.5% of the total amount for 36.5% of the total and are represented by a broad range of sources.